crawl/crawl/crawl-ref/docs/crawl_manual.rst

   invisible creatures, and have tough skin, but their tails are relatively slow and cannot move them around as quickly as can other creatures' legs (this only affects their movement rate; all other actions are at normal speed).
-Like Palentongas, their body shape also prevents them from gaining full protection from body armour.
+Like Armataurs, their body shape also prevents them from gaining full protection from body armour.
 A Naga's biggest forte is stealth: Nagas are very good at moving unnoticed.
 Their tails eventually grow strong enough to constrict their foes in combat.